XuewenWangUGA/MacroHapCaller/README.md

     chr2	1489924	1489975	GCACACAGGAGGAGTCACGACAGAGCAGTGTAAGAGCCGCCACGTGGGTCC	G

 ## Configure file format for SNP
-The config file for SNP is in a tabular separated plain text file, which coordinates start from 1.
+The config file for SNP is in a tabular separated plain text file, with coordinates started from 1.
 There is one fixed headline and 5 columns in each line.
 Then each subsequent line is for one SNP site.
 An example file is given for 8-kb fragments containing 20 human CODIS STRs. the "ID" column is the name of a DNA fragment, which uses the same name as one of the STR in this 8-kb fragment as STR configure.
 All SNPs with the same "ID" will be put together with STR alleles in the same fragment once the ID of STR is shared between SNP and STR configure file.

     #CHROM	 POS 	ID	REF	ALT
     chr1	230765010	D1S1656	A	G